DUI First Offense Lawyer Orange County

 DUI First Offense

 Getting arrested for a first DUI in Orange County can be frightening and confusing.
 Even if it’s your first time being charged with a crime, the consequences can be serious.
 California law mandates penalties even for first-time DUI offenders, which can affect your license, employment, and insurance.
-Attorney Richard Wagner is a highly experienced Irvine DUI lawyer who provides aggressive legal representation for first-time offenders throughout Orange County, he is the California DUI first offense expert.
+Attorney Richard Wagner is a highly experienced DUI Lawyer Orange County who provides aggressive legal representation for first-time offenders throughout Orange County, he is the California DUI first offense expert.

 What Happens After a First DUI Arrest?